Evaluating Continuous Basic Graph Patterns over Dynamic Link Data Graphs: Answering BGP queries over dynamic Linked Data

 \section{Answering BGP queries over dynamic Linked Data}

 In this section, we investigate methods for continuously answering BGP queries over dynamic graphs.
 In particular, we focus on finding the delta embeddings for each message received from an update stream.
 The set of embeddings found by each of the algorithms presented in the subsequent sections ensure that collecting all the delta embeddings from the beginning of the stream to the time $t$ and applying the corresponding operations (deletions and insertions) according to the order they found, the remaining embeddings describe the answer of the given query over the graph $G_t$.
-We focus on certain well-used subclasses of BGP queries, defined in the previous sections, which include ground BGP queries, simple var-centric star queries, and loosely-connected BGP queries.
-In addition, we present a sketch for generalizing our algorithms for connected-variable queries.
+Initially, we focus on certain well-used subclasses of BGP queries, defined in the previous sections, which include ground BGP queries, simple var-centric star queries, and loosely-connected BGP queries, and present efficient algorithms for computing delta embeddings and investigate time and space complexity.
+Then, we move forward and present an algorithm aiming to efficiently solve the problem for any BGP query by initially handling the var-connected queries.

+Although, at a certain time, to find all the embeddings of a BGP query takes exponential time in the query size, since the query is predefined and does not change over time, the answers can be computed in polynomial time.
+For certain subclasses (e.g., ground and simple var centric queries), we can improve the complexity further by leveraging structural properties of the query and optimizing the evaluation process.